 · Utilize spiritual tools and practices.
 Mental recitation of inspirational passages, putting others first by helping them, reading inspirational literature, setting up priorities, and slowing down all help to reduce stress (Oman, Hedberg & Thoresen, 2006).

 · Contact a therapist.
-Family violence, substance abuse, terminal illness, and other high impact issues often require combined treatment methods.
+Family violence, substance abuse, terminal illness, couple counseling dynamics, LGBTQ considerations, and other high impact issues often require combined treatment methods.
 Talk therapy assists in reducing stress even if a medical doctor (or other health care professional) seems like the only option (Smith, Richardson, Hoffman & Pilkington, 2005).

 Whether stress is biological or psychological, the reduction of harmful stress is a common consideration in both realms of human functioning.
 Remembering that stress is not inherently bad and that it is both necessary and often unavoidable can help to see value in proactively addressing the inevitable.
 When stress leads to fatigue (tiredness with an inability to rest or recover), burnout (everything is going poorly, even on the seemingly good days), frustration (reasonable desires and goals are unattainable) and feelings of being overwhelmed (starting anything new is impossible due to insurmountable barriers or limitations) it’s a good bet that stress reduction should be the immediate focus.